 - Resources to What to Wear in Alaska in Various Months

 This week we had a couple of nice warm days.
 Temperatures were in the mid 80s.
 I was standing in line at the groceries store.
-In front of me was a couple of tourists.
+In front of me were a couple of tourists.
 They had the typical tourist clothes, i.e. Birkenstocks, plaid shirts with the long sleeves rolled up, Gortex jackets knotted around their hips, bucket hats, biker sunglasses, and Gortex long hiking pants also rolled up.
-I overheard that they had rented a four wheel-drive camper in Fairbanks to go up the dirt road to Dead Horse to see the oil fields and Arctic Ocean.
-The cashier had just finished packing the merchandise and checking out the Fairbanksan customer in front of them when she raised her head, looked at them saying “I hope it is hot enough for you today.”
+I overheard that they had rented a four wheel-drive camper in Fairbanks to go up the dirt road to Dead Horse to see the oil fields and Arctic Ocean, a peaceful place.
+The cashier had just finished packing the merchandise and checking out the Fairbanksan customer in front of them.
+Then she raised her head, looked at them saying “I hope it is hot enough for you today.”

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.